johniman211/payssd/RENDER_DEPLOYMENT.md

    - **Node Version**: 22.16.0

 ### Option 2: Using render.yaml (Recommended)
-1. The `render.yaml` file is already configured
+1. The `render.yaml` file is configured with `buildCommand: npm run build-all`
+2. This ensures both server and client dependencies are installed and the client is built during deployment
-2. Push your code to GitHub
+3. Push your code to GitHub
-3. Render will automatically deploy using the configuration
+4. Render will automatically deploy using the configuration

 ## Environment Variables